arangodb/docs/drivers/java-changes-v7.md

 - client APIs already deprecated in Java Driver version `6`
 - client API to interact with deprecated server APIs:
   - `MMFiles` related APIs
   - `ArangoDatabase.executeTraversal()`
   - `ArangoDB.getLogs()`
   - `minReplicationFactor` in collections and graphs
   - `overwrite` flag in `DocumentCreateOptions`
   - `hash` and `skipList` indexes

 The user-data custom serializer implementation `ArangoJack` has been removed in favor of `com.arangodb.serde.jackson.JacksonSerde`.

 Support for interpreting raw strings as JSON has been removed (in favor of `com.arangodb.util.RawJson`).

 Support of data type `com.arangodb.velocypack.VPackSlice` has been removed in favor of Jackson type `com.fasterxml.jackson.databind.JsonNode` and its subclasses (`ArrayNode`, `ObjectNode`, ...).
-Raw `VPACK` data can be used now with `com.arangodb.util.RawBytes`).
+Raw `VPACK` data can now be used with `com.arangodb.util.RawBytes`.

 Support for custom initialization of cursors (`ArangoDB._setCursorInitializer(ArangoCursorInitializer cursorInitializer)`) has been removed.

 ### Async API

-The asynchronous API (before under the package `com.arangodb.async`) has been removed from version 7.0 (#487).
-This has been done because the asynchronous API needs a substantial refactoring, i.e. supporting HTTP protocol, fixing #433 and a better alignment with the synchronous API.
+The asynchronous API (formerly under the package `com.arangodb.async`) has been removed from version 7.0.
+This has been done because the asynchronous API needs a substantial refactoring, i.e. supporting the HTTP protocol, fixing the async client to not block when consuming a cursor, and a better alignment with the synchronous API.
 It will be reworked and re-added in a future version 7.x.

 ## API methods changes

-Before version `7.0` some CRUD API methods inferred the return type from the type of the data object passed as input.
-Now the return type can be explicitly set for each CRUD API method.
+Before version 7.0, some CRUD API methods inferred the return type from the type of the data object passed as input.
+Now, the return type can be explicitly set for each CRUD API method.
 This type is used as deserialization target by the user-data serde.
 In particular, no automatic type inference is performed anymore in:
 - `ArangoCollection.insertDocuments()`
 - `ArangoCollection.replaceDocuments()`
 - `ArangoCollection.updateDocuments()`
 - `ArangoCollection.deleteDocuments()`

 Unless specified explicitly, the target deserialization type is `Void.class`, thus allowing only `null` values.

 CRUD operations operating with multiple documents have now an overloaded variant which accepts raw data (`RawBytes` and `RawJson`) containing multiple documents.

 CRUD operations operating with multiple documents with parametric types are now covariant:
 - `ArangoCollection.insertDocuments(Collection<? extends T>, DocumentCreateOptions, Class<T>)`
 - `ArangoCollection.replaceDocuments(Collection<? extends T>, DocumentReplaceOptions, Class<T>)`

-`com.arangodb.Request` and `com.arangodb.Response` classes have been refactored to support generic body type.
+`com.arangodb.Request` and `com.arangodb.Response` classes have been refactored to support generic body type. `ArangoDB.execute(Request<T>, Class<U>): Response<U>`
-`ArangoDB.execute(Request<T>, Class<U>): Response<U>` accepts now the target deserialization type for the response body.
+accepts now the target deserialization type for the response body.

 `com.arangodb.ArangoDBException` has been enhanced with the id of the request causing it.
 This can be useful to correlate it with the debug level logs.

 Graph API has been updated (#486):
 - added `com.arangodb.ArangoEdgeCollection.drop()` and overloads